 Education becomes more personalized with a blended learning system.
 Not only does it benefit students to perform certain tasks on a virtual platform but it also benefits the administration of education institutions as well.

 Individual students can be tracked to see where they are going astray in their courses.
 After that, corrective measures, informed by accurate data, can be put into place to keep students on the path to graduation.
-A plethora of data analytics can be generated and perused by course coordinators.
+A plethora of data analytics can be generated and perused by Learning Support Officers.

 The internet, and the technology that utilizes it, have profound effects on the way education gets delivered in the 21st century - it is already being observed in certain schooling systems.